geisa/specification/source/adm.rst

 GEISA provides a uniform mechanism for managing edge devices and the applications that run on top of them.
 ADM conformant devices from different platform vendors can be managed by a single ADM conformant edge management system.
-See :doc: `system-architecture` for more discussion of the general concept.
+See :doc:`system-architecture` for more discussion of the general concept.

 ADM conformance devices support a set of standard transactions using OMA Specworks Lightweight M2M [LWM2M]_ transaction definitions, over the IEFT CoAP [RFC7252]_ protocol.
 ADM conformant platform implementations MUST support the LWM2M transactions detailed in this chapter and the supporting device behaviors described.
-ADM conformant edge management systems MUST support MUST support the LWM2M transactions detailed in this chapter and the supporting edge management system behaviors described.
+ADM conformant edge management systems MUST support the LWM2M transactions detailed in this chapter and the supporting edge management system behaviors described.

 ..
 Note::